CarnegieLearningWeb/upgrade-agent/docs/graph-structure.md

 **Why Necessary**: Executes actual UpGrade API calls with proper error handling.

 **What it handles**:
-- API tool execution: Calls create_experiment, test_balance, etc.
+- API tool execution: Calls individual API functions (get_experiments, create_experiment, etc.)
 - Error handling: Graceful failure with helpful messages
-- Result collection: Gathers tool outputs for response generation
+- Result collection: Gathers tool outputs for analyzer to process
+- **Single tool focus**: Executes one tool at a time, returns control to analyzer

 **Why essential**: This is where the actual work gets done.
-Without it, the app is just a chatbot with no functionality.
+Keeps tool execution simple and focused.

 ### 5. **Response Generator**
 **Why Necessary**: Converts tool results and system state into natural, helpful responses.